ResearchComputing/Documentation/docs/gateways/OnDemand.md

     ![](OnDemand/jupyter_session_open_terminal.png)

-3. In you terminal, load the Anaconda version you wish to use e.g.
+3. In your terminal, load the Anaconda version you wish to use e.g.
    ```
    [user@c3cpu-a2-u3-4 ~]$ module load anaconda/2020.11
    ```